Constraints on Primordial Black Holes from $N$-body simulations of the Eridanus II Stellar Cluster: Results

 The constraints obtained from the $N$-body simulations are comparable to the semi-analytic results, with some key distinctions.
-While the semi-analytic curves exhibit similar behavior across the entire mass spectrum, the $N$-body simulations have a weaker mass dependence at high masses.
-The relatively low number density of PBH at these large masses causes greater variation between runs, as evidenced by the difference between the conservative and average cases: the weakening shown in the ``conservative'' curve should thus be ascribed to the noisy results of simulations with very few, massive PBH.
-At lower masses, the runs with larger number densities are more uniform and the conservative and average cases become comparable.
-Overall, the numerical results are more constraining than the semi-analytics over a large range of PBH masses.
+While the semi-analytic curves exhibit similar behavior across the entire mass spectrum, the $N$-body simulations have a weaker mass dependence at the high-mass end.
+Since the number of PBH decreases at higher PBH masses, very few PBH interact with the star cluster, resulting in fewer encounters between the star cluster and the PBH.
+As a result, encounters between the PBH and the cluster are rare and stochastic, and the system enters a low-number, discrete-interaction regime compared to the semi-analytical results.
+The relatively low number density of PBH at these large masses causes greater variation between runs, as evidenced by the difference between the conservative and median cases: the flattening shown in the conservative curve should thus be ascribed to the noisy results of simulations with very few, massive PBH.
+At lower masses, the runs with larger number densities are more uniform and the conservative and median cases become comparable.
+Overall, the numerical results are more constraining than the semi-analytics across the entire mass range explored in this work.